simuxakadiscgolfgod/Space-Weather/README.md

 C. NOAA Radio Blackout Activity and Forecast

-Radio blackouts reaching the R1 levels were observed over the past 24 hours.
-The largest was at Sep 29 2024 1441 UTC.
+Radio blackouts reaching the R2 levels were observed over the past 24 hours.
+The largest was at Sep 30 2024 2359 UTC.

-Radio Blackout Forecast for Sep 30-Oct 02 2024
+Radio Blackout Forecast for Oct 01-Oct 03 2024

-              Sep 30        Oct 01        Oct 02
+              Oct 01        Oct 02        Oct 03
-R1-R2           55%           55%           55%
+R1-R2           50%           50%           50%
 R3 or greater   10%           10%           10%

 Rationale: R1-R2 (Minor-Moderate) radio blackouts are likely, with a